newrelic/go-agent/GUIDE.md

 app, err := newrelic.NewApplication(config)
 ```

-Your application will appear in the New Relic UI with a page showing goroutine,
+Find your application in the New Relic UI.
+Click on it!
+The Go runtime tab
-GC, memory, and CPU metrics.
+shows information about goroutine counts, garbage collection, memory, and CPU
+usage.

-If you are working in a development environment or running unit tests then you
+If you are working in a development environment or running unit tests, you may
-can prevent the Go Agent from spawning goroutines or reporting to New Relic
+not want the Go Agent to spawn goroutines or report to New Relic.
+You're in
-by setting the config's `Development` field.
+luck!
+Set the config's `Development` field to true.
+This makes the license key
+optional.

 ```go
 config := newrelic.NewConfig("Your Application Name", "")